Botnet Forensics – An Introduction

 - Identification of the type of attack should be possible in real-time.

-- There should be an efficient technique to identify centralized botnet.
+- There should be an efficient technique to identify a centralized botnets.

 - Malicious network events must be identified.